root-project/web/blog/_posts/2025-04-31-root-with-nix.md

 Packages are only loaded when you enter a given nix shell, with no trace after you exit the shell other than cached artifacts that can be garbage collected whenever you want.

 Since Nix is cross platform, this post actually applies to **any** Linux distribution as well — including of course [NixOS](https://en.wikipedia.org/wiki/NixOS), where the whole system is declared in a single `configuration.nix` file.
-Still, this post marketed towards Mac users, because since there is no official package manager on macOS, building ROOT on that platform can be particularly challenging.
+Still, this post is marketed towards Mac users, because since there is no official package manager on macOS, building ROOT on that platform can be particularly challenging.

 One downside of Nix is that it's not compliant with Linux Standard Base (LSB), so you might often have to patch code to use the paths that Nix expects.
 Fortunately, once you have figured out what the right patch is, you will never have to solve the same problem again because the solution is set in stone in your nix configuration files.